 Number of Employees: 81,000

 A member of the Tata Group and headquartered in Mumbai, Tata Motors boasts a presence in 175 countries around the globe.
-The company’s production line-up includes an extensive range of cars, sports utility vehicles, trucks, buses and defence vehicles.
+The company’s production line-up includes an extensive range of cars, sports utility vehicles, trucks, buses and defense vehicles.
 With a total of over 8.5 Tata-branded vehicles worldwide, Tata Motors is Asia’s largest and the 17th largest automobile manufacturing company in the world.

 3. State Bank of India

 Number of Employees: 264,041